undeMalum/portfolio/content/posts/group-reflection/index.md

 readingTime = false
 hideComments = false
-color = "" #color from the theme settings draft = "true"
+color = "" #color from the theme settings
 +++

 # The Story
 The story behind this post is simple.
-Today we had our last CAS lesson this school year and our dear coordinator decided to create a group reflection.
+Today, we had our last CAS lesson this school year and our dear coordinator wanted us to create a group reflection.
 We were given (giant) pieces of paper on which learning outcomes were written for us to describe what we did over the year to meet these learning outcomes.

 Each of us (the handful that showed up) along with the coordinator wrote a short note, explaining our actions within every learning outcome.
-Who would have thought that something so

 # Group reflection
+I must admit, it looked better than I anticipated.

+<a target="_blank" href="./images/group_reflection.pdf">Feel welcomed to have a look!</a>